timescale/docs/getting-started/aggregation.md

 In this section, you use a `SELECT` statement to find the high and low values with `min` and `max` functions, and the open and close values with `first` and `last` functions.
-You then aggregate the data into 1 day buckets, like this:
+You then aggregate the data into 1-day buckets, like this:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
 SELECT